Home » Cryptocurrency Trading Guide

 Second, investing and trading strategies are more or less the same for both markets.
 Cryptocurrency traders can choose to scalp, day-trade, or swing-trade, while crypto investors can buy and hold their assets as they would normally do in the stock market – for the long term.

 Third, the tools used in trading the crypto market are the same as the ones used in the stock markets.
-Both markets are represented with charts for market analysis, and technical indicators (we will come to this later in this guide) can be used to analyse them.
+Both markets are represented with charts for market analysis, and technical indicators (we will come to this later in this guide) can be used to analyze them.

 Fourth, although the cryptocurrency market is nascent and still developing (unlike the stock market that has been there for centuries), it also has many derivative products, such as futures and options.
 Moreover, just as the stock market is valued in fiat currencies, the crypto market also has its value pegged against fiat currencies.